johnConstant/CI-PP5-burger-bar/README.md

 ### Logo and Navigation Bar
 - Featured and consistent on the all pages
-- The nav bar contains links to Home page, Planner page, Exercise page and Profile page.
+- The top-nav bar contains the comapny logo and links to for customers to register or sign in.
   - Logged-in users will see their name in the nav bar with option on click to either view their profile or log out
-  - Not logged in users will have option to either register or log in
+  - Logged-in users with a default location saved to their profile will see the phone number of their default restaurant location.
+- The sub-nav bar contains links to Home page, About Us page, Menu page, Locations page and Contact Us page.
 - The nav bar is fully responsive and changes to a toggler (hamburger menu) on smaller size screens
 - The navbar allows user to easily jump to a specific section on the website
 - User stories covered: 2, 18